The Farmer’s Agitation has been one of the most prolonged protests India has seen in decades.

 Several demonstrations took place on Wednesday in Ambala against Haryana home and health minister Anil Vij.

-During this protest, a youth activist Aman was detained by the Police.
-The Detention of this youth activist sparked more protests, and on Thursday, several Farmers protested outside the Parao police station at Ambala.
+During this protest, a youth activist, Aman, was detained by the police.
+The detention of this youth activist sparked more protests, and on Thursday, several of them protested outside the Parao police station in Ambala.

-On Thursday, Bharatiya Kisan Union leader Rakesh Takait accused the Haryana Government, claiming that they were trying to slap false cases against the farmers.
+On Thursday, Bharatiya Kisan Union leader Rakesh Takait accused the Haryana government of trying to slap false cases against the farmers.

 “The ruling dispensation in Haryana is trying to appease its political masters by arresting agitating farmers and slapping false cases against them.

-Punjab Chief Minister Amarinder Singh had also conducted a meeting with Prime minister Narendra Modi regarding the Farm Laws.
-CM Amarinder Singh requested PM Modi to start the process of withdrawing Farm laws.
+Punjab Chief Minister Amarinder Singh has also conducted a meeting with Prime Minister Narendra Modi regarding the Farm Laws.
+CM Amarinder Singh requested PM Modi to start the process of withdrawing farm laws.

-The CM also handed over two separate letters to the Prime Minister calling for immediate review and revocation of the two Farm bills and another to include the farmers in a category of people who receive free legal aid.
+The CM also handed over two separate letters to the Prime Minister, one calling for immediate review and revocation of the two farm bills and the other to include the farmers in a category of people who receive free legal aid.

 “We want to wake up the government.
-Forty farmer leaders of our United Farmers Front will sit on hunger strike today at all border points between 8 AM-5 PM.
+Forty farmer leaders of our United Farmers Front will sit on hunger strike today at all border points between 8 AM and 5 PM.

-Twenty-five of them will sit at Singhu border, ten at Tikri border and five at UP border”, said Harinder Singh Lakhowal, general secretary of Bharatiya Kisan Union, during the protest.
+Twenty-five of them will sit at the Singhu border, ten at the Tikri border, and five at the UP border, “said Harinder Singh Lakhowal, general secretary of Bharatiya Kisan Union, during the protest.

 The Farmers have also declared that they will celebrate Independence Day as “Kisan Mazdoor Azaadi Sangram Diwas”.
 Samyukt Kisan Morcha has given a National call to farmers to mark the day with Tiranga marches.

-Kavitha Kuruganti of the All India Kisan Sangharsh Coordination Committee said that “On August 15, Samyukt Kisan Morcha has given a call for all constituents to mark the day as Kisan Mazdoor Azaadi Sangram Diwas, with tiranga marches to be organized on that day.
+Kavitha Kuruganti of the All India Kisan Sangharsh Coordination Committee said that “On August 15, Samyukt Kisan Morcha has given a call for all constituents to mark the day as Kisan Mazdoor Azaadi Sangram Diwas, with tiranga marches to be organised on that day.”

-On that day, tractors, motorcycles, cycles, and carts will be taken out in tiranga marches by farmers and workers to block, tehsil, district headquarters or to their nearest Kisan morchas or dharnas.
+On that day, tractors, motorcycles, cycles, and carts will be taken out in tiranga marches by farmers and workers to their nearest block, tehsil, district headquarters, or to their nearest Kisan morchas or dharnas.
 The marches and rallies will be taken out with the national flag on the vehicles”.

 These protests are not going to come to an end.
-Farmers are substantial in their opinion about the Farm laws.
+Farmers are substantial in their opinions about the farm laws.

-In September, the farmers are planning a “Kisan Maha panchayat” in UP.
-The government has attempted several negotiations but has failed to earn the belief and trust of the Farmers on the three Farm Laws.
+The farmers are planning a “Kisan Maha panchayat” in UP in September.
+The government has attempted several negotiations but has failed to earn the belief and trust of the farmers on the three farm laws.